Safe Exercise Routines for Arthritic Dogs

 Stop immediately if you notice limping, vocalizing, lagging behind, or reluctance to continue.
 Increased stiffness in the hours after exercise — not just right afterward — is also a sign you’ve pushed a little too hard.
 When in doubt, shorten the session and check in with your vet.

-Living with an arthritic dog is a constant process of learning and adjusting — what works one week may need tweaking the next.
-But I genuinely believe that thoughtful, consistent exercise is one of the greatest gifts you can give your dog.
-It keeps them engaged, it preserves their strength, and it gives you both something to do together every single day.
-That matters more than I can say.
+Living with an arthritic dog is a constant process of learning and adjusting.
+What works one week may need tweaking the next, and some days you’ll get it wrong in both directions.
+But thoughtful, consistent exercise is one of the most meaningful things you can do for your dog’s quality of life.
+It preserves their strength, keeps them engaged with the world, and gives you both something to look forward to every day.

 This guide is based on real experience and should be used alongside professional veterinary care.
 Always consult your veterinarian before starting any new treatment or making changes to your dog’s care plan.